-On July 8, 2008 the Child Advocate bill was signed into law which included the establishment of the Commission on the Status of Grandparents Raising Grandchildren.
-(Section 1 of Chapter 176, the Acts of 2008 M.G.L.
-Chapter 3, section 69.
-This legislation calls for "a permanent commission on the status of grandparents raising grandchildren which consists of 11 persons who have demonstrated a commitment to grandparents."
+On July 8, 2008 the Child Advocate bill was signed into law which included the establishment of the Commission on the Status of Grandparents Raising Grandchildren (Section 1 of Chapter 176, the Acts of 2008 M.G.L.
+Chapter 3, section 69).
+This legislation calls for "a permanent commission on the status of grandparents raising grandchildren which consists of 15 persons who have demonstrated a commitment to grandparents."

-The Commission's primary purpose is to serve as a "resource to the commonwealth on issues affecting grandparents rain's responsibilities include:
+The Commission's primary purpose is to serve as a "resource to the commonwealth on issues affecting grandparents>”.
+Its main responsibilities include:

-- Fostering unity among grandparents raising grandchildren, communities and organizations in the commonwealth, by promoting cooperation and sharing of information and encouraging collaboration and joint activities;
+- Fostering unity among grandparents raising grandchildren through communities and organizations in the commonwealth; promoting cooperation and sharing of information and encouraging collaboration and joint activities.

-- And identifying issues that are faced by relatives, other than parents, who are raising children.
+- Identifying issues that are faced by grandparents and all relatives who are raising children.

-Currently, the Commission meets monthly and the meetings are open to the public.
-For meeting dates, please check the EOEA website at: www.mass.gov/elders and for additional information, please visit the Commission’s website @ http://massgrg.com
+Currently, the Commission meets monthly.
+The meetings are open to the public.
+For meeting agenda, location and dates, please check the Executive Office of Elder Affairs’ website at: www.mass.gov/elders and for additional information, please visit the Commission’s website @ http://massgrg.com

 Contact the Commission